insujang/insujang.github.io/_posts/2019-11-21-installing-kubernetes-and-crio-in-debian.md

 ### 3. Configuring cri-o

 By default, cri-o finds conmon in `/usr/libexec/crio`, which does not exist.
 Hence, when you start cri-o, it says it could not find conmon.
-By changing the configuration file of cri-o: `/etc/crio/crio.conf`
+Change the configuration file of cri-o `/etc/crio/crio.conf`:
 ```
 # Path to the conmon binary, used for monitoring the OCI runtime.
 # originally it was "/usr/libexec/crio/conmon".
 Following path comes from $which conmon, which may be different from other environments.